 At the time that Paul wrote this verse, in his letter to the believers in Colossae, there were many false teachings going around.
 Paul was letting the church at Colossae know that he that was praying that they would have the knowledge and understanding of God’s will and purposes.
 Paul knew that if the Colossians had insight into who God is and what His will is, it would keep the Colossians from believing false messages and falling into deception.

 Or if someone were to tell us, “God’s okay with sin because we are under grace,” we’ll know that God’s Word says, “Everyone who confesses the name of the Lord must turn away from wickedness.”
 We’ll know and understand that God is never okay with sin and that He wants us to turn away from it.
-These false messages will not get us into deception because we know and understand who God is through His Word.
+We won’t be deceived by false messages because we know and understand who God is through His Word.

 Be salt and light,